-Is Verizon Prepaid a better value than Visible?
+Visible vs. Verizon prepaid: Which carrier should you get?

 |Available

+Streamers should keep in mind that both carriers restrict video streaming quality to 480p.
+This is fine for many people, but if you watch a lot of gaming content, you might be more sensitive to the lack of a 720p 60 FPS option on YouTube.
+YouTube Premium users will still be able to download videos to watch later in full quality, however.

-Is the coverage really the same?
+Visible vs. Verizon Prepaid: Is the coverage really the same?

 Coverage is going to be the same for most people.
-Visible, however, doesn't have access to Verizon's 3G network or roaming partners, so in areas that Verizon relies on these other services, Visible is left with nothing.
-Be sure to check out Visible's coverage map to make sure you're covered.
+Visible, however, doesn't have access to Verizon's 3G network or roaming partners, so Verizon relies on these other services in areas where Visible is left with nothing.
+Be sure to check out Visible's coverage map (opens in new tab) to make sure you're covered.

-Verizon Prepaid gets the entire massive network and that can be a great perk to someone that drives a lot or spends a lot of time in rural areas.
-You should still take a look at Verizon's coverage map.
+Verizon Prepaid gets the entire massive network, which can be a great perk to someone who drives a lot or spends time in rural areas.
+You should still take a look at Verizon's coverage map (opens in new tab).
 Verizon Prepaid also has access to international service with Verizon's TravelPass costing $5 or $10 per day depending on the destinations where you need service.

-Calling to other countries is also available for $5 or $15 per month depending on which destinations you intend to call.
+Calling to other countries is also available for $5 or $15 per month, depending on which destinations you intend to call.

+Both plans get access to Verizon's new Nationwide 5G network coverage if you have a compatible device.
+Don't expect speeds to be too much faster than LTE for everyday use, at least not yet, but it's nice to know the plans are ready for the next generation of wireless.
+Verizon's Nationwide 5G network uses relatively small low-band frequencies for this network, so for the time being, speeds are potentially much faster than the LTE network.
+But it's still not worth buying a new phone to experience it, at least for now.

-Visible's plan
+Visible vs. Verizon Prepaid: Visible's plan

-Visible's plan is all about simplicity. $40 per month for each line grants you unlimited LTE data alongside unlimited calling and texting on Verizon's LTE network.
-In Visible's only plan you also get an unlimited hotspot at 5Mbps.
-It is worth noting that there are no options for expansion, meaning what you see is what you get.
-However, what you get should be enough.
+Visible's plan is all about simplicity. $40 per month for each line grants you unlimited LTE and 5G data alongside unlimited calling and texting on Verizon's network.
+With Visible's only plan, you also get calls to Mexico and Canada included.
+But if you're looking for international roaming options, you'll have to look elsewhere.

+Through Party Pay, you can save even more money by taking advantage of multiple lines in one "party."
+If you have two, three, or four lines, your cost per line comes down to $35, $30, and $25, respectively.
+Because each account is responsible for their individual bill at the end of the month, Party Pay is a great way to save among families, friends, and even roommates.

+All Visible customers get access to an unlimited mobile hotspot limited at 5Mbps.
+While this won't be great for HD video streaming, if you're browsing on a notebook computer or a tablet, it's more than adequate.
+Unfortunately, there is no upgrade available, so this is as good as it gets.

-Verizon Prepaid plans
+Visible vs. Verizon Prepaid: Verizon Prepaid plans

-Verizon Prepaid offers plans at all sizes.
-Best of all, they can be mixed to create a flexible family plan.
-These plans are 500MB, 3GB, 8GB, and unlimited with a double data promotion bringing them to the totals listed below.
-It's hard to take the phrase "for a limited time only" seriously when it comes to marketing, so just make sure the promotion is still in effect before signing on the dotted line.
+Verizon Prepaid comes in four sizes, starting at talk and text only, 5GB of data, 15GB of data, and two unlimited data plans.
+All plans are eligible for a $5 auto pay discount which is factored into the displayed prices.
+Of the data plans, the cheaper unlimited plan doesn't come with mobile hotspot data though 10GB is available for $5 per month.
+If you opt for the top-tier unlimited plan, you'll get 10GB of 4G LTE and 5G Nationwide hotspot data or unlimited hotspot data on the 5G Ultra Wideband network.

 |Unlimited